 - Vitamin C is an often-overlooked treatment for acne on brown skin.

 - Certain ingredients in cosmetics can cause breakouts at any time of life.

 - Isopropyl alcohol often makes the skin oilier.

 - The easiest way to deal with acne is to use an acne treatment system, such as Exposed Skin Care.

 Q. When little girls get acne, is it a sign of early puberty?

-A. Although early puberty in girls can trigger early acne, even as young as age six, more often than not girls get acne due “adrenarche,” maturation of the adrenal glands, rather than menarche, maturation of the ovaries.
-When the adrenal glands begin making large amounts of a substance known as DHEA, the skin can start using this substance to make its own stress hormones.
+A. Although early puberty in girls can trigger early acne1, even as young as age six, more often than not girls get acne due “adrenarche,” maturation of the adrenal glands, rather than menarche, maturation of the ovaries.
+When the adrenal glands begin making large amounts of a substance known as DHEA, the skin can start using this substance2 to make its own stress hormones.

 Q. Why do girls get acne about the same time they get their periods?